-Expanding on the essentials introduced in earlier courses, Live Sound III explores the complex technical concepts involved with system design and operation.
-Electrical fundamentals, including Ohm's Law, impedance issues, power distribution, grounding, and cabling, are introduced in practical manner, laying the groundwork for later courses.
-Also introduced are the principals of networking thereby preparing students for the live audio industry of the future.
+Expanding on the essentials introduced in earlier courses, Live 3 investigates the complicated technical concepts behind sound system design and operation.
+Electrical fundamentals, including Ohm’s Ohm's Law, impedance issues, power distribution, grounding, and cabling cabling, are introduced in a practical manner, laying the groundwork for later courses such as CT 352 (Sound Reinforcement & Speaker Systems) and CT 404 (Stage Wiring & Electronic Troubleshooting).
 Other activities include weekly ear training and continued involvement in NESCom Live Sound events.

 This is an advanced course offering students the experience of planning, designing, developing and deploying professional websites using the latest tools and methods available to the professional web designer/developer.
 In addition to expanding upon topics covered in previous courses, Web Design - Workflow Management will explore emerging topics and technologies in the field of web design and development.
 Students will have the opportunity to bring together all of the skills learned in their WebMedia studies so as to create several major website projects for outside clients.
 Students will be expected to participate in all phases of web project workflow including requirements definition and project planning, through design, development, quality assurance, deployment and support.